ssl-ss/Topic-Modeling-/README.md

 ## Research Question

-This project is an extension of the mini-project1.
-For this project, I am still going to study the trending books from 2011 to 2021.
+For this project, I am going to study the trending books from 2011 to 2021.
 I want to track how the popular book themes/genres have changed over the years.
 My hypotheses are the following:

 (1) The themes and genres that readers are interested in don't stay constant;